dannystewart/polykit-swift/Documentation/PolyBase.md

 ### Q: Can I customize the offline queue retry logic?

-**A:** Not currently.
-The queue retries all operations on app launch and after sign-in.
-You can call `processOfflineQueue()` manually at any time.
-Network connectivity detection isn't built-in yet.
+**A:** The queue automatically retries on app launch and when network connectivity returns (via built-in `NWPathMonitor`).
+You can call `processOfflineQueue()` manually at any time for immediate retry.
+The retry logic filters out permanent errors (version regression, invalid undelete, etc.) automatically.

 ### Q: What happens if I delete an entity locally but another device modifies it remotely?